ahuacate/pfsense-pfblockerng/README.md

 Now Click the `RUN` below the options and you should see the Logs being created on the page.
 It may take a while.
 Be patient.

 ## 5.00 Check if pfBlockerNG is working
 First connect a device (i.e mobile, tablet etc) to either *.vpngate-local or *vpngate-world network.
-Go and browse a few websites like a news website.
+Go and browse a few websites with advertising - for example, a news website.
 Then go to pfSense WebGUI `Firewall` > `pfBlockerNG` > `Reports` > `Alerts Tab` and you should see the DNSBL entry being populated with intercepted data.

 | Date | IF | Source | Domain/Referer/URI/Agent | Feed
 | :---  | :--- | :--- | :--- | :---